Mowstyl/QSimov/README.md

 ### Installing

 You may install QSimov with pip by downloading the latest version from PyPI with
- - pip install QSimov-Mowstyl
+ - pip install qsimov
 You can also install the generated .whl package, in case you are building it from the source, with the following command.
- - pip install dist/qsimov_Mowstyl-%QSimovVersion%-py3-none-any.whl
+ - pip install dist/qsimov-%QSimovVersion%-py3-none-any.whl

 ## Testing